What is mesenteric ischemia?

 - Rectal bleeding

 How is mesenteric ischemia diagnosed?

 Your healthcare provider will check your abdomen and ask you about your pain.
-He or she will also ask about and any history of smoking, heart disease, or high cholesterol.
+Your provider will also ask about any history of smoking, heart disease, or high cholesterol.
 You may have tests such as:

 - Angiography.For this test, a long, thin tube called a catheter is put into an artery in the groin.
 It’s then threaded into the mesenteric arteries.
 Dye that shows up on X-rays is injected and images are taken.
 Once the blockage is found, treatment may be done through the catheter.

 - CT angiography.This test is like angiography but uses 3-D images guided by a computer.